 the "preceding Gas Year" is the Gas Year ending at the start of the relevant Gas Year;

-the "AQ Review Date" is a date which the Transporters determine but shall in any event be no later than 31 May in the preceding Gas Year; and
+the "AQ Review Date" is a date which the CDSP determines but shall in any event be no later than [31 May] in the preceding Gas Year; and

 the "User Provisional Annual Quantity" is the Registered User's determination of what the Provisional Annual Quantity in respect of a Supply Meter Point should be.

-For each relevant Gas Year no later than the AQ Review Date the Transporter shall determine the Provisional Annual Quantity in respect of each Supply Meter Point.
+For each relevant Gas Year no later than the AQ Review Date the CDSP shall determine the Provisional Annual Quantity in respect of each Supply Meter Point.
 The "Provisional Annual Quantity" shall be either:

 in respect of an NDM Supply Point in respect of which the Supply Meter Point has been Isolated at any time during the Relevant Metered Period or for a DM Supply Point in respect of which the Supply Meter Point has been Isolated at any time during the period of 12 months ending on the AQ Review Date the Annual Quantity applicable for the preceding Gas Year;